udayakumar-s/ej2-angular-docs/ej2-angular/pivotview/grouping-bar.md

 {% previewsample "page.domainurl/code-snippet/pivot-grid/getting-started-cs130" %}

-## Disable all fields from dragging
+## Show or hide all remove icon

-The Grouping Bar has an option to drag-and-drop fields between row, column, value and filter axes in-order to change report at runtime.
-By default, all fields are available for drag-and-drop operation in the grouping bar.
-To disable these fields, set the property [`allowDragAndDrop`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/groupingBarSettings/#allowdraganddrop) in [`groupingBarSettings`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/groupingBarSettings/) to **false**.
-This will prevent end user from changing the current report.
+The Grouping Bar has an option to remove any field at runtime.
+To remove a field, just click the remove icon.
+By default, the remove icon besides each field is enabled in the grouping bar.
+To disable the remove icon, set the property [`showRemoveIcon`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/groupingBarSettings/#showremoveicon) in [`groupingBarSettings`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/groupingBarSettings/) to **false**.

+> By default, the remove icon is enabled in the grouping bar.

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}